Visa policy of Singapore: Nationals of China and India

 Single-journey visas issued by these eight countries are also acceptable for transit, but if using the VFTF on the return journey (i.e. after the single journey visa has been used) the traveller must travel directly from the visa-issuing country and directly back to the home country, and the traveller must have not returned to their home country since the single journey visa was last used.

 They may enter Singapore by any mode of transport but must depart by air or sea.
 They must have a valid onward air/ferry/cruise ticket departing Singapore within 96 hours.

+1- Chinese citizens who hold Chinese passports are visa exempt in general, while holders of other travel documents who require a visa may use this policy.